-When we put our trust in a medical professional, the last thing that we expect is that something should go wrong.
-If you have had a bad experience with a Doctor or other medical professional that had a significant impact on your life, you may be entitled to claim compensation.
-You may have suffered an injury, trauma or surgical complications resulting from the medical negligence.
-If you think that you might have a reason to make a claim, you should contact some of the leading medical negligence Solicitors which serves clients on a Nationwide basis including the Midlands, we can help you.
+When we put our trust in a medical professional, the last thing we expect is for something to go wrong.
+If you have had a bad experience with a Doctor or other medical professional that has caused you loss or damage, you may be entitled to compensation.
+If you have suffered an injury, trauma, or surgical complications due to medical negligence, as one of the leading medical negligence Solicitors which serves clients on a Nationwide basis including the Midlands, we can help you.

-Medical negligence happens when a medical professional fails to perform their duty of providing the necessary level of care to his or her patients.
-If you have ever suffered from an issue such as this, you should contact a Solicitor to see if you are able to pursue a medical negligence claim.
-These issues include (amongst others):
+Medical negligence is deemed to have occurred when a medical professional fails to perform their duty to the level of a competent physician in the same field.
+If this has happened to you, contact a specialist Solicitor to see if you can pursue a medical negligence claim.

-If you decide to go ahead with the claim for compensation, you will need to give consent for your Solicitor to obtain any necessary documents from your Doctor.
-This will be important, as your Solicitor has to prove that negligence has occurred.
+If you decide to go ahead with the claim for compensation, you will need to give consent for your Solicitor to obtain any necessary medical notes from your Doctor.
+This will be important in enabling your Solicitor to prove negligence has occurred.

 It is not enough to say that the medical professional didn’t act with due care.
-You also have to prove that you have suffered personal injury /pain and/or losses which could have been avoided.
-This is also known as causation and it can be difficult to prove.
-If you were already injured or ill before the negligence occurred, your Solicitor will need to prove that your condition worsened significantly or that you suffered for a period of time when you wouldn’t otherwise have been suffering as a result of the negligence, than you would have otherwise.
-In most cases you will need to have a medical assessment.
-Your Solicitor will arrange this and the assessment will be carried out by an independent medical professional, which will be arranged by your Solicitor.
+We also have to prove that you have suffered personal injury /pain and/or losses which could have been avoided.
+This is also known as causation, and it can be difficult to prove.
+If you were already injured or ill before the negligence occurred, your Solicitor will need to prove that your condition worsened significantly or you suffered more as a result of the negligence, than you would have otherwise.
+In most cases we will need to arrange a medical assessment by an independent medical professional, which will be arranged by your Solicitor.